Embrace-clarity/organisation/processes/FULLCIRCLE_FEEDBACK.md

 # Full-Circle Feedback
 ## Intro

-The Full-circle feedback process allows all team members to change Feeld for the better.
+The Full-circle feedback process allows all team members to change EC for the better.
 It's about collecting feedback and advice from everyone within the organisation.

 > Remember, the Full-circle feedback process is what gives you the authority to do something.
 If you don’t follow it, you have no authority to take that action.